neznajko/lift/README.md

 ## lift.py

-The script uses *f-formatting* so it will run with python3.6 or later .
-I've also made some experiments with  *Unicode Characters* mostly for comments but also for *unit time* and *lambda* parameters, so there might be some possible issues like not displaying some symbols correctly etc.
+The script uses *f-formatting* so it will run with python3.6 or later, also I've made some experiments with *Unicode* characters for comments but also for *time* and *lambda* parameters, so there might be some issues.

-You can view short descriptions and default values of program's options with *lift.py --help*:
+You can view short descriptions and default values of program's options with ***lift.py --help***:
  ```
 usage: lift.py [-h] [--lambda Λ] [--mode MODE] [-n NCYCLES]
                 [--nfloors NFLOORS] [--nlifts NLIFTS] [--simula] [-t ΔT]